-- All 50 states, five territories, and Washington, D.C. have been approved for major disaster declarations to assist with additional needs identified. - As of May 6, 151,950 have been tested at Community Based Testing Sites. - Combined, FEMA and HHS have obligated \$62.0 billion in support of COVID-19 efforts, which is an increase of \$10.9 billion in the last week. - The federal government has approximately 13,188 total ventilators available: 12,106 in the Strategic National Stockpile; 1,082 from the Department of Defense. - As of April 30, FEMA and HHS have provided or are currently shipping 10,663 ventilators from the Strategic National Stockpile and the Defense Department to states, tribes and territories. - In support of the U.S. Department of Veterans Affairs and our nation's veterans, FEMA has coordinated shipments of more than 4.3 million respirator masks, 1 million surgical masks, 1.5 million gloves, and 14,000 face shields to facilities across the country.
-An additional 1 million surgical masks and 28,000 gowns are shipping this week. - FEMA has 3,199 employees supporting COVID-19 pandemic response out of a total 20,605 agency employees ready to respond to other emergencies should they occur. - As of May 5, FEMA has obligated \$5.8 billion in support of COVID-19 efforts. - As of May 6, 86 agencies across 28 states, the District of Columbia, one tribe and one U.S. territory have sent 228 alerts with information on COVID-19 via the Wireless Emergency Alert system; 55 alerts to broadcast stations via the Emergency Alert System. - To date, the President has approved 48 National Guard requests for federal support for the use of National Guard personnel in a Title 32 duty status. - Pursuant to this approval, the federal government will fund 100 percent of the cost share for T-32 National Guard orders through May 31. - As of May 5, 40,348 National Guard troops have activated in T-32 duty status and 848 troops have activated in State Active Duty status to help with testing and other response efforts. - The CDC has nearly 4,300 personnel supporting the outbreak response. - The U.S. Public Health Service deployed more than 1,500 officers in support of nation-wide efforts to mitigate the virus' potential spread. - To date, the U.S. Department of Veterans Affairs has made more than 1,400 acute and intensive care hospital beds across the nation available to non-veteran patients, if necessary. - The U.S. Army Corps of Engineers has awarded 37 contracts for the design and build of alternate care facilities in Alaska, Arizona, California, Colorado, District of Columbia, Florida, Illinois, Maryland, Michigan, Missouri, the Navajo Nation, New Jersey, New Mexico, New York, Oklahoma, Oregon, Tennessee, U.S. Virgin Islands, and Wisconsin.
+- Forty-two states, four territories and more than 40 tribes have issued stay-at-home orders. - All 50 states, five territories, and Washington, D.C. have been approved for major disaster declarations to assist with additional needs identified. - To date, CDC, state, and local public health labs and other laboratories have tested more than 6.4 million samples. - □ As of May 1, 140,617 samples have been tested at Community Based Testing Sites. - FEMA and HHS combined have obligated \$51.1 billion to support COVID-19 response efforts from the first three emergency supplemental appropriations. - The federal government has approximately 12,067 total ventilators available: 10,985 in the Strategic National Stockpile; 1,082 from the Department of Defense. - As of April 30, FEMA and HHS have provided or are currently shipping 10,653 ventilators from the Strategic National Stockpile and the Defense Department to states, tribes and territories. - In support of the U.S. Department of Veterans Affairs and our nation's veterans, FEMA has coordinated shipments of more than 4.3 million respirator masks, 1 million surgical masks, 1.5 million gloves, and 14,000 face shields to facilities across the country.
+An additional 1 million surgical masks and 28,000 gowns are shipping this week. - FEMA has 3,157 employees supporting COVID-19 pandemic response out of a total 20,605 agency employees ready to respond to other emergencies should they occur. - As of May 1, FEMA has obligated \$5.8 billion in support of COVID-19 efforts. - As of May 1, 85 agencies across 28 states, the District of Columbia, one tribe and one U.S. territory have sent 216 alerts with information on COVID-19 via the Wireless Emergency Alert system; 51 alerts to broadcast stations via the Emergency Alert System. - To date, the President has approved 48 National Guard requests for federal support for the use of National Guard personnel in a Title 32 duty status. - Pursuant to this approval, the federal government will fund 100 percent of the cost share for T-32 National Guard orders through May 31. - More than 38,000 National Guard troops have activated in T-32 duty status and 1,279 troops have activated in State Active Duty status to help with testing and other response efforts.

-As of May 6, 1,268 USACE personnel are activated to support the COVID-19 mission, with more than 15,000 personnel engaged in additional response efforts.
+- The CDC has nearly 4,300 personnel supporting the outbreak response. - The U.S. Public Health Service deployed more than 1,500 officers in support of nation-wide efforts to mitigate the virus' potential spread. - To date, the U.S. Department of Veterans Affairs has made more than 1,400 acute and intensive care hospital beds across the nation available to non-veteran patients, if necessary. - The U.S. Army Corps of Engineers has awarded 35 contracts for the design and build of alternate care facilities in Alaska, Arizona, California, Colorado, District of Columbia, Florida, Illinois, Maryland, Michigan, Missouri, the Navajo Nation, New Jersey, New Mexico, New York, Oklahoma, Oregon, Tennessee, U.S. Virgin Islands, and Wisconsin. - As of May 1, 1,278 USACE personnel are activated to support the COVID-19 mission, with more than 15,000 personnel engaged in additional response efforts.